 - Work evenings, weekends and overtime around peak demand.

 A common misconception about learning HVAC is that it’s a blue-collar career.
-In truth, you'll need distinct skills, specialized education and continuous recertification.
+In reality, you need an extensive skill set, specialized education and periodic recertification.

-It’s a smart career if you would like to:
+It’s a great career choice if you want to:

-- Minimize student debt.
+- Avoid a lot of student debt.

 - Have job security knowing your position can’t be outsourced.

-Is HVAC a Demanding Job?
+Is HVAC a Difficult Job?

 Is HVAC Hard on Your Body?